venture7-soni/task_master/sandbox74/readme.md

 **Prerequisite:**
   * Git credentials should be in your user profile
   * hosts file to have below entry
   127.0.0.1 sandbox.taskmasterpro.com staticsandbox.taskmasterpro.com sandbox2.taskmasterpro.com sandbox3.taskmasterpro.com
+  Comment the entry with sandbox you already have.

 **Install steps**

 * Go to C:\